-The Project site is an irregular parcel bordered by land owned by the Amos Travis Trust to the west and the Virginia Simmons Trust to the southwest, which are part of the adjacent proposed project application with the County known as Cielo Vista.
-The Project's southern border is an area dedicated as open space within the City.
-Property owned by the Friend family under the entity Bridal Hills, LLC borders the property to the north, and property owned by Yorba Linda Land, LLC borders the property to the northwest.
+The Project site is an irregular parcel bordered by land owned by the Amos Travis Trust to the west and the Virginia Simmons Trust to the southwest, which are part of the adjacent Cielo Vista proposed project approved by the County on December 13, 2016.application with the County known as Cielo Vista The Project's southern border is an area owned by private parties subject to an easement for landscape maintenance and dedicated as open space within the City.
+Property owned by the Li Friend family under the entity Bridal Hills, LLC borders the property to the north, and property owned by Yorba Linda Land, LLC borders the property to the northwest.
 North and east of Esperanza Hills is Chino Hills State Park, which lies between developed land in Orange, San Bernardino, and Riverside Counties as depicted on Exhibit 2 (page 8).